shuangpan5217/2021-fall-cs160-team-Mochi/README.md

 Have `node`, `npm` installed

 <pre>
-1. npm install (for first run after a pulling)
+1. npm install
 2. npm start
 </pre>

+Note: If there are any issues with any node modules, try running `npm cache clean --force` and deleting the `node_modules` folder before retrying the steps outlined above.

 Listen to a different port if needed when run `npm start`.
 Open your browser and input `localhost:front_end_port_number`